 The tuition fee rate will depend on a number of things: your level of study, the course you are undertaking and your student status (home or overseas).
 Full information on undergraduate fees can be found on the University's undergraduate fees page.

-To find out more about the funding available to undergraduate students visit our Applying and Finance webpage.
+To find out more about the funding available to undergraduate students visit our funding webpage.

 Telephone: +44 (0)115 848 4460